gurukishore111/Login-system-in-php/README.md

 ![1](https://user-images.githubusercontent.com/52570524/82138653-a95c9500-983f-11ea-8953-69bbf31ace6e.jpg)

-In register page user register again,,,,,, it  give redirect to this page
+In register section user register again,,,,,, it  give redirect to this page